Ozoubia/Libex/README.md

    * Dragablz
    * LiveCharts
    <br />
-**PS**: Sometimes installing the packages automatically will install **EntityFramework.SQlServerCompact** along with them (which in this case we don't need and it will cause an error, so if it is installed go to NuGet Package Manager and remove it from the project) <br />
+**PS** : Sometimes installing the packages automatically will install **EntityFramework.SQlServerCompact** along with them (which in this case we don't need and it will cause an error, so if it is installed go to NuGet Package Manager and remove it from the project) <br />
-## Preview
-yolo <br />
 ## Built with
 - Visual studio 2017 IDE
 - C# .NET 4.7